 4. Carllg Durable Squeaky Dog Chew Toy

-- Built-in squeaker: Adds auditory stimulation to keep dogs interested
+- Built-in squeaker: Adds auditory stimulation to keep dogs engaged

 - Promotes dental health